Stefano-Mazziotta/awesome-link-tutorial/README.md

 Tutorial for learn how to build "awesome-links", a fullstack app where users can browse through a list of curated links and bookmark their favorite ones.

-Made with Nextjs, Typescript, GraphQL, Prisma, Postgresql :)
+Made with Nextjs 12, Typescript, GraphQL, Prisma, Postgresql :)

 # Tutorial iterations